Difference Between Manufacturing vs Production

 What is Manufacturing?

-- Some of the major manufacturers include GE, Procter & Gamble (P&G), Boeing, Pfizer, Volkswagen Group, Lenovo, Toyota, Samsung etc.
+- Some of the major manufacturers include GE, Procter & Gamble (P&G), Boeing, Pfizer, Volkswagen Group, Lenovo, Toyota, Samsung, etc.

 What is Production?

-- The intangible services like service of the doctor, lawyers etc come under the theory of production in economics.
+- The intangible services like service of the doctor, lawyers, etc. come under the theory of production in economics.
 So both tangible and intangible services are included in the production.

 - So we can define production as the process through which a firm transforms inputs into outputs.
-It is that process of creating goods and services with the help of factors of production or inputs to satisfy human wants.
+It is the process of creating goods and services with the help of factors of production or inputs to satisfy human wants.

-Manufacturing vs Production Infographics
+Manufacturing vs. Production Infographics

-Here we provide you with the top 8 difference between Manufacturing vs Production
+Here we provide you with the top 8 difference between Manufacturing vs. Production.

-Manufacturing vs Production – Key Differences
+Manufacturing vs. Production – Key Differences

 - Manufacturing includes the production of goods which can be immediately sold off and are suitable for use.
 Production essentially means the creation of utility.

-Manufacturing vs Production Head to Head Difference
+Manufacturing vs. Production Head to Head Difference

-Let’s now look at the head to head difference between Manufacturing vs Production
+Let’s now look at the head to head difference between Manufacturing vs. Production.

-|Basis – Manufacturing vs Production||Manufacturing||Production|
+|Basis – Manufacturing vs. Production||Manufacturing||Production|

-|Definition||Manufacturing is the process of producing final goods with the help of men, machinery, raw materials, chemicals and tools.||Production is the process of making an output which is meant for consumption with the help of various resources.|
+|Definition||Manufacturing is the process of producing final goods with the help of men, machinery, raw materials, chemicals, and tools.||Production is the process of making an output that is meant for consumption with the help of various resources.|

-|Concept of the terms||Raw materials are procured and processed to get finished goods.||The company has ownership of the raw material which is processed to get output.|
+|Concept of the terms||Raw materials are procured and processed to get finished goods.||The company has ownership of the raw material, which is processed to get output.|

-|Output||The end result is goods.||The end result can be goods or services.|
+|Output||The result is the goods.||The result can be goods or services.|

-|Nature of Input||The process of manufacturing is tangible in nature.||The process of production can be tangible or intangible.|
+|Nature of Input||The process of manufacturing is tangible.||The process of production can be tangible or intangible.|

-|Compulsory Requirements||For manufacturing labour, machinery and material set up are essential.||Machinery may or may not be required.|
+|Compulsory Requirements||For manufacturing labor, machinery and material set up are essential.||Machinery may or may not be required.|

-|End Result||Manufacturing results in goods that are ready to be sold.||Production results in utility which can be used immediately or later.|
+|End Result||Manufacturing results in goods that are ready to be sold;||Production results in utility which can be used immediately or later;|

-|Inclusions||Every type of production may not be considered as manufacturing.||Every type of manufacturing comes under production.|
+|Inclusions||Every type of production may not be manufacturing.||Every type of manufacturing comes under production.|

 |Process requirement||Manufacturing helps in the transformation of raw materials into finished goods.||Production is that process where inputs are converted into outputs.|